lukewys/lukewys.github.io/_pages/about.md

 # News

+23th September 2019: Submitted an extended abstract to ISMIR 2019 (Proceedings of the 20th International Society for Music Information Retrieval Conference)

 1st August 2019: Started internship at Tencent AI Lab.

-15th July 2019: (Accepted) Submitted a paper to CSMT (China Conference on Sound and Music Technology) 2019.
+15th July 2019: (Accepted) Submitted a paper to CSMT2019 (China Conference on Sound and Music Technology) 2019.

-9th May 2019: (Accepted) Submitted a paper to CMMR (International Symposium on Computer Music Multidisciplinary Research) 2019.
+9th May 2019: (Accepted) Submitted a paper to CMMR2019 (International Symposium on Computer Music Multidisciplinary Research) 2019.